Russia says ready to investigate doping allegations

-MOSCOW Russia is ready to carry out an investigation into doping allegations against its athletes in concert with independent organisations, Interfax news agency quoted Sports Minister Vitaly Mutko as saying on Friday.
+MOSCOW Russia is ready to carry out an investigation into doping allegations against its athletes in concert with independent organizations, Interfax news agency quoted Sports Minister Vitaly Mutko as saying on Friday.

-Mutko labelled allegations by the World Anti-Doping Agency (WADA) of a widespread and state-backed drug culture in Russian athletics as "absurd", Interfax reported.
+Mutko labeled allegations by the World Anti-Doping Agency (WADA) of a widespread and state-backed drug culture in Russian athletics as "absurd", Interfax reported.

 He also said the International and Russian Olympic Committees would make a joint statement on the scandal later on Friday.